claiduiuc/CLAID-Website/_services/events.md

 <img src="/images/services/bakesale11:7.png" id="div-desktop" alt="bakesale" width="400">

 We will be holding a 2 week long bake sale to fundraise for future club events.
 Each week a new menu is released so make sure to follow CLAID on instagram @claiduiuc for most recent updates or check back on this page!
-Click this [FORM]({% link _services/bake-sale-11-7.html %})if you wish to order!
+Click this [FORM]({% link _services/bake-sale-11-7.html %}) if you wish to order!

 We accept cash and Venmo.
 All cash payments will be made at the door when you receive your order.
 Delivery is $3 within the Champaign-Urbana area and the pickup location will be at a board member's apartment.
 Tips and donations are appreciated!